genonullfree/company_questions/README.md

 - [ ] What payroll system do you use?
 - [ ] What reimbursement system do you use?
 - [ ] What timekeeping system do you use?

+# Intellectual Property

+- [ ] Is there a policy about Intellectual Property when developed on company time?
+- [ ] Is there a policy about Intellectual Property when not developed on company time, such as a side project?
+- [ ] Is there a policy or procedure in place for applying for patents (if applicable)?

 # Benefit Questions